What Is DNS over HTTPS (DoH)?

 DNS over HTTPS (DoH) sends DNS queries inside encrypted HTTPS to a configured resolver, typically on port 443.
-Instead of cleartext UDP to port 53, the browser or OS wraps DNS messages in TLS.
 Onlookers on the local network see a TLS connection to the resolver, not individual domain names in the DNS payload.
+Privacy improves, but network filters that relied on cleartext DNS need a new design.

 How DoH differs from classic DNS